ExeinfoASL/ASL/README.md

 Added on this version only :

-- Inno unpacker updated to : v.2.67.6
-- old signatures updated
-- ELF Ripper limit added to 50 MB if set
-- non exe detector updated wav or other files

- Do you need updated new version on VIP Area ?
+ Do you need Hot new version with new signatures only on VIP Area !

  Try Donate project : https://paypal.me/exeinfope/10